final-hill/class-tools/README.md

 ## Lazy Fields

-The `@lazy` decorator converts the assocated getter into a lazily initialized field.
+The `@lazy` decorator converts the associated getter into a lazily initialized field.
 Practically this means that the body of the getter will only executed once on its first use.
 Subsequent usages will return the cached result of the first call.